Dreamland (2019 Canadian film): Critical response

+Review aggregator Rotten Tomatoes reports a positive score of 54% with rating average of 5.8/10 based on 37 reviews.
+The critics' consensus states: "While it may entrance audiences in search of the thoroughly strange, Dreamland lives down to its title by failing to cohere in any meaningful way."

 Alex Rose of Cult MTL wrote that "Though it would be simple to just call Dreamland second-rate Lynch and leave it at that, there’s both more going on here and less lofty ideals than one might expect.
 Where a lot of these films (recent examples off the top of my head include Terminal, Passion Play, Hotel Artemis and Mute) fail is in their absolute lack of a sense of humour; even the ones that are would-be black comedies tend to fall completely up their own assholes in a smug acceptance of irony as the end-all be-all.
 Dreamland, to its complete and utter benefit, is a film that both wallows in grotesque clichés and seeks to upend them."

 For That Shelf, Pat Mullen opined that "There’s some promise to the ludicrously violent doppelgänger schadenfreude between the McHatties.
 However, the all-over-the-map screenplay veers in too many directions.
 Dreamland evokes the hazy fever of a midnight madness flick.
 It flows in and out of scenes like a woozy couch potato channel-surfing at 2 AM...Dreamland often feels weird simply for the sake of being weird.
 One can only imagine which drugs had higher potency: the ones that fuelled the screenplay or the ones McDonald downed before reading it."

 Chris Knight of Postmedia wrote that "It's the kind of film that would have killed at the Toronto festival's Midnight Madness program, and it may have a harder time finding its audience in the scattered realm of VOD.
 But its boozy, Chet-Baker-meets-Eurythmics vibe (just wait for The Maestro's closing number) makes it a late-night trip worth taking."